maxim2266/mvr/README.md

 - The package replaces the `io.Writer` used by the standard logger, so the writer should not be replaced again by the application;
 - Only goroutines started via the package API are waited on before termination;
-- The package does not handle panics, although certain effort has been made to ensure resources are released when a panic is triggered.
+- The package does not handle panics, although certain effort has been made to make sure resources are released when a panic is triggered.

 #### Project status